CBEP-SoCB-Details/CB_Invasives/Derived_Data/MIMIC_Data_Review.md

 ```

 We have data presented on two tabs, “Master Data Record” and
-‘Removed-discontinued sites’. it’s not obvious why we would omit data
+‘Removed-discontinued sites’.
+It’s not obvious why we would omit data
 from a discontinued site.
 It depends on the underlying purpose.

 ``` r